Makrennel/hyprland-void/README.md

 ### Installation

-The easiest way to install Hyprland on Void Linux is using the [repository](https://github.com/Makrennel/hyprland-void/tree/repository-x86_64-glibc) which consists of binaries built automatically using GitHub Actions whenever a new commit is pushed.
+The easiest way to install Hyprland on Void Linux is using the [repository](https://github.com/Makrennel/hyprland-void/tree/repository-x86_64-glibc) which consists of binaries built automatically using GitHub Actions whenever a new commit is pushed to this repository.

 You can add this repository to xbps's repositories by creating a file such as `/etc/xbps.d/hyprland-void.conf` with the following text: